Quick overview

 - The procedure for issuing a new document.

-Loss of ID card – how to proceed
+Loss of an identity card – how to proceed

 As soon as you discover that you have lost your ID card, act as quickly as possible.
 The law states that “a citizen of the Czech Republic who has reached the age of 15 and is a permanent resident of the Czech Republic is obliged to have an ID card.”